RiyaAGeorge/InventoryManagementSystem/README.md

 # InventoryManagementSystem
 Creating a new repository for university purposes.
+It is public.
+Riya George